• Skip to main content

 While nonprofit board members are motivated to serve by passion for an organization’s mission, could a nonprofit also pay them?
 Paying nonprofit board members for their service raises many legal issues that are very difficult to overcome.
 Read this article to learn about the types of payments a nonprofit might make to a board member, which ones …

-Read moreCan I Pay my Board Members?
+Read MoreCan I Pay my Board Members?

 Board Basics: Understanding the Legal Duties and Responsibilities of Nonprofit Board Members